Dr Michael V. Yakushev, Russian Academy of Sciences and Ural Federal University, Ekaterinburg, Russia

 Ekaterina Skidchenko graduated with an M.Phil. in 2017, with a thesis entitled “ Photoluminescence study of Cu(In,Ga)Se₂ and Cu₂ZnSnSe₄ used for thin film solar cells“.
 She is now working at the Skolkovo Institute of Science and Technology in Moscow.

 Dr Akhilesh Singh spent a productive year and a half working with us on the hysteretic photochromic switching of Eu-doped GaN:Mg.
-He left the Group in 2017 and is has a Senior Research Associateship (Scientists Pool) in the National Physical Laboratory of India, New Delhi.
+He left the Group in 2017 and to become a Senior Research Associateship (Scientists Pool) in the National Physical Laboratory of India, New Delhi.
+He is now Assistant Professor at Banasthali Vidyapith, Rajasthan.

 Dr Stefano Vespucci finished his Ph.D. on “Development of an energy filtering direct electron detector for diffraction studies in the SEM” in 2018.
 After a post-doc position in the Imaging Physics Laboratory at the University of Houston, he is now working on electron microscope detector development at Thermo Fisher in Eindhoven.